SMS Hindenburg: Characteristics

-Hindenburg's primary armament was eight 30.5 cm (12 in) guns in four twin turrets, the same as in her two sisters.
+Hindenburg's primary armament was eight 30.5 cm guns in four twin turrets, the same as in her two sisters.
 However, the gun turrets were Drh LC/1913 mounts, which were an improved version the Drh LC/1912 type mounts on Derfflinger and Lützow—the gun houses on Hindenburg allowed gun elevation to 16°, as opposed to 13.5° in the earlier model.
-This gave the guns mounted in the Drh LC/1913 turrets a range advantage of some 2000 m over those in the older turret.
+This gave the guns mounted in the Drh LC/1913 turrets a range advantage of some 2000 m over those in the older model turret.
 Like her sister ship, Lützow, she was armed with a secondary battery of fourteen 15 cm SK L/45 guns and four 60 cm (23.6 in) torpedo tubes instead of the standard twelve 15 cm guns and four 50 cm (19.7 in) tubes mounted on Derfflinger.